-Item # Item Title Completion Instructions of the form , the following must be pr t the bottom of the Remarks block or other appropriate area re-printed on the form: ons for replanting payments.
-The certific cation statement required by the current FCIC-24040, DSSH immediately followed by: information on this form may be used for processing the Insured's Signature of the insured (or insured's authorized representative), if applicable, after the actual use and after the Certification Form has been completed.
-If the landlord and tenant are both insured, the operator's (tenant's) certification can be used for both the landlord and operator 20 Date Insured: Date of signature by the insured (or insured's authorized representative).
+Item # Item Title Completion Instructions Required Footnote on the form : At the bottom of the Remarks block or other appropriate area of the form, the following must be pre-printed on the form: / Refer to the crop policy qualifications for replanting payments.
+Required statement pre-printed directly above insured's signature block: The certification statement required by the current FCIC-24040, DSSH immediately followed by: "Additionally, I understand that the information on this form may be used for processing the claim which I previously signed."
+19 Insured's Signature of the insured (or insured's authorized representative), if applicable, after the actual use and after the Certification Form has been completed.
+If the landled and tenant are both insured, the operator's (tenant's) certification can be used for both the landlord and operator.
+20 Date Insured: Date of signature by the insured (or insured's authorized representative).
 21 □: Accepted □: Rejected □: Second Inspection Adjuster: Acceptance, rejection, or second inspection as signified by a check mark in the corresponding box.
 If the Certification Form is rejected, refer to paragraph 722.
 A second field inspection is required for: (1) Destruction Verification when production is to be Destroyed due to ZMV/Zero PTC.
 (2) Special delayed claims to verify information reported.
 22 Code No. and AIP Representative's Signature Adjuster: Enter adjuster's code number and signature by the adjuster or AIP Claim supervisor who accepted, rejected, or did the inspection on the completed form.
 23 Date Adjuster: Date of signature by the adjuster or field representative.